Supply Chain Manager Visa Sponsorship Jobs in California

 Which visa types are most common for supply chain manager roles in California?

-The H-1B is the most common visa for supply chain managers in California, classifying the role as a specialty occupation requiring a bachelor's degree in supply chain management, logistics, engineering, or a related field.
+The H-1B visa is the most common visa for supply chain managers in California, classifying the role as a specialty occupation requiring a bachelor's degree in supply chain management, logistics, engineering, or a related field.
 L-1A and L-1B visas apply to managers transferred from a foreign affiliate.
 Candidates with advanced degrees may also be considered for EB-2 green card sponsorship by larger California employers.

 Which cities in California have the most supply chain manager sponsorship jobs?